selifan/PWAssist/README.md

 so after changing version newly generated SW script could force clearing from old cache and populate new one)
 - __Lang__ (lang) will be used in manifest "lang" parameter.
 - __SW template file__ (swTemplate) : here you can set your service-worker template file name, to override "standard" name "PWAssist.sw-template.js".
-- __Service Worker Filenamу__ (swFilename) : name for the generated SW script file.
-Default is "service-worker.js"

 Note that if "standard template" does not exist, PWAssist uses js code builtin inside script.
 But if you set your own name and such file won't be found in the folder with PWAssist.php, service-worker file creating task will fail.
 Standard template for service worker code is inside PWAssist.php module.
 It is based on service worker code from Google developer examples (cache-First approach) and slightly modified to be able insert "parameterized" blocks, like generated filelist to cache, cache name, string for detecting